 Founded thirty-five years ago, the clinic offers a multidisciplinary, evidence-based group therapy treatment approach for adults aged 18 and over.
 Our Department is currently ranked #3 in psychiatry by U.S. News & World Report and our providers are leading clinicians in the New York metro area.

-Our patients may experience depression, bipolar disorder, mood swings, anxiety/panic attacks, substance use disorders, and other psychiatric disorders.
+Our patients may experience depression, bipolar disorder, mood swings, anxiety/panic attacks, difficulty with sobriety, and other psychiatric disorders.
 We provide scheduling flexibility for those who want to stay involved in school, work or other activities.
 We collaborate with Columbia’s Lieber Recovery Clinic to help patients with executive functioning issues such as memory, concentration, and problem-solving.

 In addition, we work closely with parents, siblings, and partners.

 - Dialectical behavioral therapy (DBT)